 \textbf{Baseline} We compare against standard G-PCC~\cite{gpcc} and representative learning-based entropy models that target octree/voxel occupancy: OctAttention~\cite{fu_octattention_2022}, ECM-OPCC~\cite{jin_ecm-opcc_2023}, ACNP-OctAttention~\cite{sun_enhancing_2024}, SparsePCGC~\cite{wang_multiscale_2021}, VoxelDNN~\cite{nguyen2021multiscale}, and MSVoxelDNN~\cite{nguyen2021multiscale}.
 We also include RENO~\cite{you_reno_2025} as a spatial correlation-only baseline.

 \textbf{Main results} Tab.~\ref{tab:bpp_compare} summarizes mean BPP at 10-bit precision on 8iVFBv2.
 HINT is competitive across all sequences: it achieves comparable compression ratio to ECM-OPCC and consistently outperforms G-PCC, SparsePCGC, OctAttention, ACNP-OctAttention, and VoxelDNN.
 Although with a slight rate gap to ECM-OPCC, Tab.~\ref{tab:complexity_cols} shows that HINT reduces encoding and decoding latency by one to two orders of magnitude compared with ECM-OPCC.
 This combination of compression and computational efficiency highlights HINT as a codec for practical deployment.
-Moreover, computational complexity and model size are measured in Tab.~\ref{tab:complexity_cols}.
-While running at 105\,ms and 140\,ms for encoding and decoding (a $36.2\times$ and $29.3\times$ encoding and decoding speedups over SparsePCGC and $49.6\times$ and $21.6\times$ over G-PCC (encode/decode)), it remains a 3.4\,MB (vs.\ 4.9\,MB for SparsePCGC) memory footprint.
+Tab.~\ref{tab:complexity_cols} shows HINT runs at 105/140\,ms (encode/decode) ($36.2\times$/$29.3\times$ speedups over SparsePCGC and $49.6\times$/ $21.6\times$ over G-PCC), with a 3.4\,MB (vs.\ 4.9\,MB for SparsePCGC) model size.

 Fig.~\ref{fig:compare_with_reno} plots per-frame BPP against RENO on the four sequences (\emph{Redandblack}, \emph{Longdress}, \emph{Soldier}, and \emph{Loot}).
 When consecutive frames are relatively static, more inter-frame correlation exists and HINT achieves 4-5\% average savings (up to 6.7\% in \emph{Soldier}).
 When consecutive frames differ significantly, less correlation can be exploited and the benefit diminishes.
 However, HINT's performance never falls below spatial correlation-only baseline RENO, ensuring consistent improvements across time.